JonBrommer/Meteo-data/README.md

 get.met.data(url.name)
 ```
 # Arguments
 url.name - string with the name of the URL with FMI data.
-Must include valid API key

 # Use
-Simply copy the function.
+Simply copy-paste the function.
 Alternatively, place the text file in your working directory and use the command
 ```R
 get.met.data<-dget(“get_met_data.txt”)
 ```